n1cfury/takinacissp/domain5.md

 ### Biometric Systems and Accuracy
 - False Acceptance Rate (FAR): unauthorized subjects are accepted as valid
 - False Rejection Rate (FRR): authorized subjects are rejected.
 - Crossover Error Rate (CER): the point where FAR and FRR are equal.
-This describes the overall accuracy of the sy
+This describes the overall accuracy of the system

 ## Access Control models
-- Rule-Based:
-– RAC: Role Based Access Control.
+- Rule-Based: Much broader scenarios than individual subjects accessing objects e.g. a Firewall – RBAC: Role Based Access Control.
 Defined rules or restrictions for accesing objects in a system
 - DAC: Users have direct control over all programs and files
 - MAC: Opposite of DAC.
 Using a policy or Hardware/Software component to restrict access